bekahsealey/specia-child/README.md

 4. Setting up Header Section
 	* Click "Header Section"
 		1. Click "Social Media"
+			* Check the list of available social media accounts and note whether all your accounts could be listed here...if you use YouTube, Pinterest, Vimeo and many others, you'll want to use the optional Social Icons ThemeGrill Plugin.
+				* Click the radio button labeled "Hide" and skip to "Save & Publish" step if you already installed the Optional Social Icons ThemeGrill Plugin
+				* If you did not already install it, go back to the "Optional Social Icons ThemeGrill Plugin" step and follow
 			* Click the radio button labeled "Show"
 			* Enter your social media links under the corresponding labels
 			* Click "Save & Publish" at the top right corner of the Customize side panel(Do not be alarmed if nothing seems to change)